 What is Street Law?

 Street Law also seeks to raise awareness of tertiary pathways for students who may not otherwise view higher education as a viable choice.
-The subject endeavours to remove social barriers between university students and students at our partner schools, who may not traditionally have had strong avenues of access to the legal profession, legal education or tertiary education.
+The clinic endeavours to remove social barriers between university students and students at our partner schools, who may not traditionally have had strong avenues of access to the legal profession, legal education or tertiary education.

 How do I apply?